appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 XCUITest driver can launch preinstalled WebDriverAgent directly against a real device.
 It lets you start an Appium session without the `xcodebuild` command execution.
 The benefit of not using `xcodebuild` every time is that it could make the new session request faster.

+`appium:webDriverAgentUrl` let you manage everything related to the WebDriverAgent, but this functionality let Appium to manage instead.

 ## Capabilities

 - Required